Portrait of Liam Paull

 Marco Pavone

 Humans are remarkably good at understanding and reasoning about complex visual scenes.
-The capability of decomposing low-level observations … (see more)into discrete objects allows us to build a grounded abstract representation and identify the compositional structure of the world.
-Thus it is a crucial step for machine learning models to be capable of inferring objects and their properties from visual scene without explicit supervision.
-However, existing works on object-centric representation learning are either relying on tailor-made neural network modules or assuming sophisticated models of underlying generative and inference processes.
-In this work, we present EGO, a conceptually simple and general approach to learning object-centric representation through energy-based model.
-By forming a permutation-invariant energy function using vanilla attention blocks that are readily available in Transformers, we can infer object-centric latent variables via gradient-based MCMC methods where permutation equivariance is automatically guaranteed.
-We show that EGO can be easily integrated into existing architectures, and can effectively extract high-quality object-centric representations, leading to better segmentation accuracy and competitive downstream task performance.
-We empirically evaluate the robustness of the learned representation from EGO against distribution shift.
-Finally, we demonstrate the effectiveness of EGO in systematic compositional generalization, by recomposing learned energy functions for novel scene generation and manipulation.
+The capability to decompose low-level observations in… (see more)to discrete objects allows us to build a grounded abstract representation and identify the compositional structure of the world.
+Accordingly, it is a crucial step for machine learning models to be capable of inferring objects and their properties from visual scenes without explicit supervision.
+However, existing works on object-centric representation learning either rely on tailor-made neural network modules or strong probabilistic assumptions in the underlying generative and inference processes.
+In this work, we present \ours, a conceptually simple and general approach to learning object-centric representations through an energy-based model.
+By forming a permutation-invariant energy function using vanilla attention blocks readily available in Transformers, we can infer object-centric latent variables via gradient-based MCMC methods where permutation equivariance is automatically guaranteed.
+We show that \ours can be easily integrated into existing architectures and can effectively extract high-quality object-centric representations, leading to better segmentation accuracy and competitive downstream task performance.
+Further, empirical evaluations show that \ours's learned representations are robust against distribution shift.
+Finally, we demonstrate the effectiveness of \ours in systematic compositional generalization, by re-composing learned energy functions for novel scene generation and manipulation.

-Mostafa ElAraby
+Mostafa Elaraby

 Yann Batiste Pequignot